 Why Have a Credit Card for Use in Your Business?

-In addition, using a credit card for your business can be an important step towards establishing/improving your business credit.
+In addition, using a credit card for your business can be an important step toward establishing/improving your business credit.

 Keep in mind: Many small business owners use their personal credit—including credit cards, cash advances, home equity, etc.—to start and build their businesses.
 The drawback to this is that if the business does not generate sufficient revenue to pay the bills, the owner’s personal credit can take a hit.
 Maintaining a separate business credit line can protect you from this situation.